lasit/precision-rifle-load-development-v3/docs/COMPONENTS.md

 - Displays wind drift in Minutes of Angle (MOA) based on wind speed and direction
 - Supports customization of distance/MOA pairs for each profile
 - Handles profile data persistence in a platform-specific location
+- Features a two-column layout with profile management and distance parameters on the left, and plots on the right
+- Provides PDF export functionality that generates a PDF with plots arranged in a 2×4 grid per page

 ### Key Classes